HelloElephant/Parade/README.md

 public func zPosition(_ value : CGFloat)           -> PDAnimatablePropertyMaker
 ```

-In the case you a setter is not defined, and there is a need to set a specific property to interpolate between, there are two define setters that use KVC for views, and/or, their backing layer accordingly.
+In the case a setter is not defined, and there is a need to set a specific property to interpolate between, there are two defined setters that use KVC for views, and/or, their backing layer accordingly.

 ```swift
 public func viewValue(_ value : Any?, forKey key : String)    -> PDAnimatablePropertyMaker